Thank you for your interest in rehoming a Battersea cat. Our cats are just waiting for a home to call their own.

 Registering to rehome

-We’ll ask you questions to find out more about your life and household, and to help us determine the sort of cat you’re looking for.
-This information will help us match you up with the right cat for you.
+You can start the process by registering online.
+We’ll ask you questions to find out more about your lifestyle, and to help us determine the sort of cat you’re looking for.
+This information will help us match you with the right cat for you.

 If the cat you like isn't marked as rehomed or reserved on the website, this means they are available for rehoming, but may already be in the process of meeting a new owner who has already registered.
 We do everything to ensure our animals have a short stay in our cattery and get out to their new homes as swiftly as they can.